ColorModelConverter

 CMYK

 Like CMY, but with an extra black part.
-Its useful in printing colors, because black is not exactly presentable (in printing) with the CMY model.
+It is useful in printing colors, because black is not exactly presentable (in printing) with the CMY model.

 k(someK) = min(c,m,y)